UnstructuredFVM/.github/source/setup.rst

    make jac_openmp
    ./jac_openmp

 These should print output to the screen like Results check PASSED!.
-Try this for other applications of jac2, jac1/sp/ etc. If you are still facing any issues while installing OP2 you can refer to this `installation guide <https://github.com/UnstructuredFVM/UnstructuredFVM.github.io/blob/master/docs/installing_op2.pdf>`__.
+Try this for other applications of jac2, jac1/sp/ etc. If you are still facing any issues while installing OP2 you can refer to this `Installation Guide <https://unstructuredfvm.github.io/docs/installing_op2.pdf>`_.

 Dependencies